Changing an ostomy appliance doesn’t have to be complicated, but there are a few things you’ll want to do in order to do it right.

 - Get supplies ready.
 It’s important to get everything ready before you start because it’ll help things to go smoothly and it’ll keep the stress down.
 If you don’t have a lot of counter space in your bathroom, invest in a hanging toiletry bag to keep your supplies in for easy access.

 - Measure your stoma and cut a hole in the wafer.
-You can skip this step if you use a moldable wafer.
-It’s important to make sure that you do this properly and if you’re having trouble then I have a separate guide you can read HERE.
+Since stomas can change their size and shape, this step is something to consider.
+You can skip this step if you use a moldable or pre-cut appliance.
+It’s important to make sure that you do this properly, and if you’re having trouble then I have a separate guide you can read HERE.

 - (Optional) Apply barrier products, stoma powder, etc. If you use any other supplies, you can apply them to your skin now.
 As a side note, don’t use extra supplies just because you can – more often than not, less is better!

 - Remove the liner from the wafer and apply the new wafer to your skin.
-If you’ve got a two-piece then attach your bag after applying your wafer.
+If you’ve got a two-piece, then attach your bag after applying your wafer.
+One suggestion that I would make during this step is to dry your stoma with some gauze so that it’s not really wet or leaking; any moisture that comes in contact with your wafer will cause it not to stick.

 - (Optional) Add pouch deodorant and/or gelling products to the bag.
 If you’re using a one-piece or a two-piece with a closed-ended bag, you’re going to want to do this step before applying your wafer or bag.